yeoman/grunt-bower-requirejs/readme.md

 grunt.loadNpmTasks('grunt-bower-requirejs');

-grunt.registerTask('default', ['bower']);
+grunt.registerTask('default', ['bowerRequirejs']);
 ```

 ## Documentation

-When the `bower` task is run it merges the paths of installed Bower components into the `paths` property of your RequireJS config.
+When the `bowerRequirejs` task is run it merges the paths of installed Bower components into the `paths` property of your RequireJS config.

-You trigger this task from another task in your Gruntfile or through the CLI: `grunt bower`
+You trigger this task from another task in your Gruntfile or through the CLI: `grunt bowerRequirejs`

 ### rjsConfig